Savannah arena advances as city caps building price at $148M

-SAVANNAH, Ga.
-(AP) — Savannah city officials have capped construction costs on a new city arena at $147.6 million, clearing the way to move forward with issuing more construction contracts..
+Savannah city officials have capped construction costs on a new city arena at $147.6 million, clearing the way to move forward with issuing more construction contracts.

 News outlets report the Savannah City Council approved the price cap on Thursday by a 7-2 vote.